voodoochild/blacklionchest/_harp/public/posts/points-of-interest-jan-16.md

-Rubi Bayer, Colin Johanson, Steven Waller
+*Hosted by Rubi Bayer, with Colin Johanson, and Steven Waller*

 Today gave us the first Points of Interest since Guild Wars 2 reached the Point of No Return, and slipped us a glimpse at it's dark Heart of Thorns.